Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lam Hoa Kindergarten, Tuyen Hoa district, Quang Binh province (Photo: Tien Thanh).

 Located in the mountainous district of Tuyen Hoa (Quang Binh), Lam Hoa Kindergarten has 114 students.
-Recently, the school also received a document on paying value added tax, including tax on boarding meals.
+Recently, the school also received a document on the payment of value added tax, including tax on boarding meals.

-Ms. Cao Thi Anh, Principal of Lam Hoa Kindergarten, said that when the school organizes boarding meals, the purchase of raw materials and food always has an invoice, meaning that the supplier has paid value added tax, so imposing additional tax on each student's meal is not appropriate.
+Ms. Cao Thi Anh, Principal of Lam Hoa Kindergarten, said that when the school organizes boarding meals, the purchase of raw materials and food always has an invoice, meaning that the supplier has paid value added tax, so imposing additional tax on each student's meal is inappropriate.

 Similarly, Bac Ly Kindergarten has 625 students, of which 500 are registered for boarding meals.
-The school's leaders said that according to the tax authority's instructions, each student meal costing 23,000 VND is subject to a 3% tax (equivalent to 690 VND).
+School leaders said that according to the tax authority's instructions, each student meal costing 23,000 VND is subject to a 3% tax (equivalent to 690 VND).

 "Many schools have also discussed this with relevant departments.
 The cost of boarding meals is contributed by parents.
-When buying ingredients for cooking, tax is paid once, now collecting additional tax on each meal is unreasonable.
-Our school is also ready to pay a separate amount of tax, if exempted, it will be returned to parents," said the leader of Bac Ly Kindergarten.
+When buying ingredients for cooking, tax is paid once, so collecting additional tax on each meal is unreasonable.
+Our school is also prepared to pay a separate amount of tax, and if exempted, we will return it to parents," said the leader of Bac Ly Kindergarten.

 Xôn xao một bữa ăn bán trú của học sinh phải đóng 2 lần thuế - 2

-Meals for students at a school in Quang Binh (Photo: Tien Thanh).
+Meals for boarding students at a school in Quang Binh (Photo: Tien Thanh).

 Regarding the above issue, Mr. Doan Vi Tuyen, Deputy Head of the Tax Department of Region XI, said that the current tax collection at public schools is not contrary to the resolution of the People's Council of Quang Binh province.